gavkr/apache-storm/README.md

 # apache-storm
-Working application tested on HortonWorks Sandbox with functionality similat to mapreduce counterpart.
+Working application tested on HortonWorks Sandbox with functionality similar to mapreduce counterpart.